Nurhaci: Unifying the Jurchen tribes

-In 1593, the Yehe called upon a coalition of nine tribes: the Hada, Ula, Hoifa, Khorchin Mongols, Sibe, Guwalca, Jušeri, Neyen, and the Yehe themselves to attack the Jianzhou Jurchens.
+In 1593, the Yehe called upon a coalition of nine tribes (the Hada, Ula, Hoifa, Khorchin Mongols, Sibe, Guwalca, Jušeri, Neyen, and the Yehe themselves) to attack the Jianzhou Jurchens.
 The coalition was defeated at the Battle of Gure and Nurhaci emerged victorious.

 From 1599 to 1618, Nurhaci set out on a campaign against the four Hulun tribes.
 He began by attacking the Hada in 1599 and conquering them in 1603.
 Then in 1607, Hoifa was also conquered with the death of its beile Baindari, followed by an expedition against Ula and its beile Bujantai in 1613, and finally the Yehe and its beile Gintaisi at the Battle of Sarhu in 1619.
 As Nurhaci's power expanded, the relationship with the Ming also became increasingly strained.
 In 1608, Ming subjects were prohibited from cultivating the land or gathering ginseng, one of the main Jurchen export products, within Nurhaci's boundary.

-In 1599, Nurhaci gave two of his translators, Erdeni Baksi ('Jewel Teacher' in Mongolian) and Dahai Jargūci, the task of creating a Manchu alphabet by adapting the Mongolian script.
-Dahai was described with his origin from the Liao valley and his ethnicity as Han Chinese in the Korean book "Nanjung chamnok; Sok chamnok" (亂中雜錄) by Cho Kyŏng-nam (趙慶南) (1570-1641) a Korean official and scholar, contradicting Qing texts which says his clan is Giolca.
+In 1599, Nurhaci gave two of his translators, Erdeni Baksi ('Jewel Teacher' in Mongolian) and G'ag'ai Jargūci, the task of creating a Manchu alphabet by adapting the Mongolian script.
+Dahai was described with his origin from the Liao valley and his ethnicity as Han Chinese in the Korean book "Nanjung chamnok; Sok chamnok" (亂中雜錄) by Cho Kyŏng-nam (趙慶南) (1570–1641), a Korean official and scholar, contradicting Qing texts which says his clan is Giolca.
 The Qing texts said Dahau's family lived near Fushun in the Giolca region.

 In 1606, he was granted the title of Kundulun Khan by the Mongols.

 "Seal of the Tianming Khan of Jin" (Manchu:

 abkai fulingga aisin gurun han i doron), used by Nurhaci as Khan of the Later Jin.

 In 1616, Nurhaci declared himself Khan and founded the Jin dynasty (aisin gurun), often called the Later Jin in reference to the legacy of the earlier Jurchen Jin dynasty of the 12th century.
 The "Later Jin" was renamed to "Qing" by his son Hong Taiji after his death in 1626, however Nurhaci is usually referred to as the founder of the Qing dynasty.

 In order to help with the newly organized administration, five of his trusted companions were appointed as his chief councilors, Anfiyanggū, Eidu, Hūrhan, Fiongdon, and Hohori.

 Only after he became Khan did he finally unify the Ula (clan of his consort Lady Abahai, mentioned below) and the Yehe, the clan of his consort Monggo Jerjer.